Smile-SA/magento2-module-debug-toolbar/doc/install.md

 ## Step 2 - Install the module through composer

-Execute the following command on your main project folder to add the module:
+Execute the following command in your main project folder to add the module:

 ```bash
 composer require --dev smile/module-debug-toolbar